garv0716/DSA_Patterns/readme.md

 -----------------------------------------------

-## Topics covered
+## Pattern covered

-- Arrays
-- Basic Maths
-- Object Oriented Programming
-- Stack
-- Queue
-- Greedy Algorithms
-- string 1
-- string 2
-- DSA Sheet
-- binary tree
-- binary search tree
-- heap
-- hashing
-- trie
+- LinkedList
-- graph
+- Sliding Window
-- dp
+- Tree
 - .....

 More topics will be added as I progress.